 September 2017.
 With few other options and little money to speak of, I moved in with my parents after the hike.
 Transitioning back to normal life presented some unique challenges, which I discuss in more detail here.
 I worked, saved money, visited friends out of town, and plotted to get the hell out of my childhood bedroom as soon as possible.

 May 2018.
 I relocated to Alaska to start a new job as a tour director.
 I rented a hotel room in Anchorage by the month with two co-workers, occupying only one drawer and a corner where I kept my backpack and bed sheets.
-We were consistently on the road for work and rarely occupied the space at the same time.
-I traveled about 24+ days a month during the four month contract.
+We were consistently on the road for work and rarely there at the same time.
+I traveled about 24+ days a month during the four month work contract.
 It’s a brisk pace of life, spent packing and unpacking a suitcase almost daily.

 September 2018.
 I split my time between Cleveland and Chicago, organizing a reading of my recently finished play and selling my car in preparation for…